hbe-dev/pop_docs/docs/pop.md

 <h1> Pop </h1>
-You can import the whole of Pop Library through the code :
+The code to import the whole of Pop Library :

 ```
 from pop import *